TRAIL ETIQUETTE AND SKILLS

 Always tell a responsible person the following:

-What to do if you are overdo.
-Leave specific details for your responsible person to do.
-Don’t wonder out of the area you described to your responsible person.
+Leave specific details for your responsible person on what to do.
+DO NOT wonder out of the area you described to your responsible person.

-Why.
-If you have to, or change your plans, be sure to call your responsible person to let them know of your new plans.
-By not doing this, you may delay the response of your rescue.
+If you have to, or change your plans, be sure to call or text your responsible person to let them know of your new plans.

 TRAIL ETIQUETTE